jbhannah/bestsigs-wow-cacher/README.md

-The [homepage](http://bestsigs-wow-cacher.herokuapp.com/) now includes an HTML form that can be used to generate the image URL given the region, realm name, and character name.
+The [homepage](http://bestsigs-wow-cacher.herokuapp.com/) now includes an HTML form that can be used to generate the image URL given the region, realm name, and character name, as well as a BBCode snippet that can be used directly in a forum post or signature.

 What the image URLs look like: